boukepostma/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     mkdocs gh-deploy --clean

 ** Note **: Never edit the generated site by hand because using `gh-deploy` blows away the `gh-pages` branch and you'll lose your edits.

+## Base Example
+Base example of how to use this project.

+## Documentation
+Link to the documentation page.